Blog

 Before launching your FinTech product with your Sponsor Bank, they will want to know that you and your systems are ready to handle the unexpected.

-This means you should have a business continuity plan, along with supporting incident response and disaster recovery plans, which ensures that you have programs and processes in place that will allow you to continue operating during a disruptive event.
+This means you must have a business continuity plan, along with supporting incident response and disaster recovery plans, which ensures that you have programs and processes in place that will allow you to continue operating during a disruptive event.

 A disruptive event can include scenarios such as losing your primary availability zone within your cloud service provider, experiencing a distributed denial of service (DDoS) attack, or recovering critical files from prior instances.